checkmarx-ts/CxQueryReplicate/README.md

 In Windows 10, this configuration file is placed in the folder `C:\Users\{username}\.Checkmarx`

-Unless you are using the Checkmarx Python SDK for development (very unlikely for first time users), you will have to create this folder, and a file in this folder named 'config.ini'
+Unless you are using the Checkmarx Python SDK for development (very unlikely for first time users), you will have to create this folder, and a file in this folder named `config.ini`

 The code block below is a template for the config file which already has the correct attributes, except for the base_url, username and password for the source instance